Teiid User Scenarios

 The Experienced Architect is often evaluating products for use in one or more projects.
 The desired product may actually be Red Hat Data Virtualization Platform in this case but the architect is trying out Teiid because it is available for download from the web.
 In any case, their goal is to test out what Teiid has to offer and the focus is on rapid data integration, not on interoperability with a particular existing framework or application.

 - Ease of installation and short time to results

 - Well organized documentation

-The Admin Developer is involved in integrating Teiid into an existing application using a programmtic API.
+The Admin Developer is involved in integrating Teiid into an existing application using a programmatic API.
 They are focused on how to automate Teiid-related activities necessary to the project such as metadata import and assembly, deployment, and administration.

 - A clean, well-defined API

 - Thorough documentation in the form of JavaDocs